LAST UPDATED: 8/9/26 – Winter Photography Tips

 Ok, so maybe the word “never” is too strong, but I would be very careful about using a flash when taking pictures in snowy conditions.
 There may be occasions where it is absolutely necessary to use one to light your subject, but you should be aware of the unexpected effects that can occur if you use a flash when shooting snowy landscapes.

-When you use a flash to shoot snowy landscapes, there is a high likelihood that the light from your flash will bounce off the snowy or icy surfaces in you composition and manifest itself in lens flare if you aren’t careful.
+When you use a flash to shoot snowy landscapes, there is a high likelihood that the light from your flash will bounce off the snowy or icy surfaces in your composition and manifest itself in lens flare if you aren’t careful.

 14. Use a Lens Hood